funkyfranky/FunkMan/README.md

  FunkMan is a python program that creates an easy-to-use interface between the DCS scripting environment and a Discord bot via a UDP socket connection.
  This allows you, *e.g.*, to send text messages from DCS to Discord channels.

- Furthermore, FunkMan contains special interfaces to the MOOSE classes AIRBOSS and RANGE.
+ Furthermore, FunkMan contains special interfaces to the [MOOSE](https://github.com/FlightControl-Master/MOOSE) classes [AIRBOSS](https://flightcontrol-master.github.io/MOOSE_DOCS_DEVELOP/Documentation/Ops.Airboss.html) and [RANGE](https://flightcontrol-master.github.io/MOOSE_DOCS_DEVELOP/Documentation/Functional.Range.html).
 For the AIRBOSS class, you get embeded messages when a player receives an LSO grade and fancy images of the trap sheet.
 For the RANGE class, images of the bombing impact point are send to Discord as well as as summary of a strafing run.

+Note that this program is based on the [HypeMan](https://github.com/madmoney99/HypeMan-Legacy) code and credit goes to the original author.

 ## Prerequisite
 Before you install FunkMan you need to know which other software is required for FunkMan to work.
 As FunkMan is a python program, it obviously needs python installed and some common libraries.